The MULTNOMAH CLEMENTE COURSE

-Multnomah Clemente is a completely free opportunity to explore intersections of cinema and ecology--combined with art, literature, and writing--in a supportive, dynamic, and fun learning community.
+Multnomah Clemente is our free, for-credit course exploring intersections of cinema and ecology--combined with art, literature, and writing--in a dynamic, supportive, and fun learning community.

 In-person at City Lights Cinemas: June 5-7